-The church of the Immaculate Conception was built in the second half of the fifteenth century.
-The first was the chancel, and at the beginning of the sixteenth century, the nave and tower were built.
-At the beginning of the 18th century, the chapel of the Oesterlings family was added to the south side of the temple, which was used as a family crypt.
-During the Reformation it was taken over by Protestants.
-In the nineteenth century it was renovated, then again in the 70s of the twentieth century.
+The church of the Immaculate Conception of the Blessed Virgin Mary in Koszewo (Cussow in 1248, Kussowe in 1409) was built in two stages in the second half of the 15th century.
+The chancel was erected first, and the nave and tower were built at the beginning of the 16th century.
+Soon after, during the Reformation, the church was taken over by Protestants.
+At the beginning of the 18th century, the Oesterling family chapel was added to its southern side, which was used as a family crypt.
+In the nineteenth century, the church was renovated, then renovated again in the 1970s.

 The church was built of erratic stones and bricks.
-It consists of a wide, single nave, a three-side ended chancel on the eastern side and a square tower on the west side.
-Its walls are decorated with slender, pointed-arched blendes.
-It is topped with decorative battlements on the terrace, from which a brick pyramid grows.
+At the end of the Middle Ages, it consisted of a wide, but short, aisleless nave, with a three-sided ended chancel in the east and a square tower on the west side.
+Its walls were decorated with slender, pointed-arched blendes and topped with decorative battlements of the upper gallery, from which a brick pyramidal spire arose.
+In the ground floor of the tower there was a pointed, three-stepped entrance portal made, similar to the portal connecting the under-tower porch with the nave.
+Another, originally pointed entrance was in the southern wall of the nave.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.